GPUs

 Resolution targets

 At 1080p, every card on this list handles high or ultra settings in modern AAA titles.
-At 1440p, the Arc B580 (12GB VRAM) and RX 9060 XT provide the most headroom — the 8GB GDDR7 cards handle 1440p well today but will feel the squeeze in late-2026 releases.
-None of these cards are 4K gaming GPUs.
+At 1440p, the Arc B580 (12GB VRAM) and RX 9060 XT provide the most headroom — the 8GB options handle 1440p well today but will show strain in late-2026 releases.
+None of these are 4K gaming GPUs.

 VRAM: the $300 debate